hansroh/skitai/README.rst

   Authorization: Bearer eyJhbGciOiAiSFMyNTYiLCAidHlwIjogIkpXV...

-And use bearer_required and bearer_handler decorators.
+And use bearer_handler decorators.

 .. code:: python

+  app.realm = "API"
+  app.authorization = "bearer"

   @app.bearer_handler
-  def bearer_handler (was):
+  def bearer_handler (was, token):
-    # was.request.bearer_token
+    # was.request.user will be created, if your JWT token has "username" key
-    claims = was.dejwt (was.request.bearer_token)
+    claims = was.dejwt (token)

+    # validting
     if claims ["expires"] < time.time ():
-      return was.response.Fault ("403 Forbidden", "your token had been expired")
+      return "token expired"

   @app.route ("/api/v1/predict")
-  @app.bearer_required
+  @app.auth_required
   def predict (was):
-  # now you can use was.request.user if your JWT token has "username" key
+  # now you can use was.request.user
     was.request.user